env0/vscode-env0/README.md

 - Perform various actions such as `Deploy`, `Destroy`, `Cancel`, and `Abort` without leaving your IDE.

 ### 📜 Real-time Logs
-- Once an environment is selected, view the most recent deployment logs in the env0 output channel.
+- View the most recent deployment logs in the env0 output channel.

 ### 🛎 Notifications
 - Stay informed with real-time notifications regarding changing environment statuses and pending approvals.